alienfacepalm/nowsecure-audition/README.md

-This uses a basic express server to read the json files, merge and sort them on the backend upon request.
+This uses a basic express server to read the json files, merge and sort, and save to disk.
-It then delivers to
+It then reads that file and delivers it to the client for display.

 1) In terminal 1, within the root directory run `npm install`